gdm413229/swwmgz_m/README.md

 ### Puronokorokinylum Crystal

 Additional ammo charge for the Ynykron Artifact.
-These don't spawn, so you'll have to get more ammo by finding additional weapon pickups (at least until the store is implemented).
+These don't spawn, so you'll have to get more ammo by finding additional weapon pickups or managing to afford one in the store.

 ---